Correlation detection in trees for planted graph alignment: Consequences for polynomial time partial graph alignment

-i.e. only a vanishing fraction of nodes are incorrectly matched by Algorithm \ref{algo_GA}. \end{theorem}
+i.e. at most a vanishing fraction of nodes are incorrectly matched by \texttt{MPAlign}. \end{theorem}

-\begin{remarque} The set $\bcM$ returned by Algorithm \ref{algo_GA} is not necessarily an injective mapping.
-Let $\bcM'$ be obtained by removing all pairs $(i,u)$ of $\bcM$ such that $i$ or $u$ appears at least twice.
-Theorems \ref{theorem:good_matches} and \ref{theorem:no_mismatchs} guarantee that $\bcM'$ still contains a non-vanishing number of correct matches and a vanishing number of incorrect matches, hence one-sided partial alignment holds.
-Theorem \ref{theorem:main_result_GRAPHS} easily follows, the proposed local algorithm achieving one-sided partial graph alignment.
+\begin{remarque} The set $\cM$ returned by Algorithm \ref{algo_GA} is not necessarily an injective mapping.
+Let $\cM'$ be obtained by removing all pairs $(u,u')$ of $\cM$ such that $u$ or $u'$ appears at least twice.
+Theorems \ref{theorem:good_matches} and \ref{theorem:no_mismatchs} guarantee that $\cM'$ still contains a non-vanishing number of correct matches and a vanishing number of incorrect matches, hence one-sided partial alignment holds.
+Since \texttt{MPAlign} achieves one-sided partial graph alignment, Theorem \ref{theorem:main_result_GRAPHS} easily follows.

-A slight adaptation MPAlign2 (Alg. \ref{algo_MPAlign2}) of MPAlign (Alg. \ref{algo_GA}) can be found in Appendix \ref{appendix:numerical}, where some results are also reported.
+A slight adaptation \texttt{MPAlign2} (Alg. \ref{algo_MPAlign2}) of \texttt{MPAlign} (Alg. \ref{algo_GA}) can be found in Appendix \ref{appendix:numerical}, where some results are also reported.
 These confirm our theory, as the algorithm returns many good matches and few mismatches.
 A similar algorithm has been recently studied in \cite{piccioli2021aligning}. \end{remarque}